-A key part of the consortium’s research activity has been the development of a large-scale research programme on alternative fuels derived from halophytic (saltwater tolerant) plants, called the Seawater Energy and Agriculture System (SEAS).
+A key part of the consortium’s research activity has been the development of a large-scale research program on alternative fuels derived from halophytic (saltwater tolerant) plants, called the Seawater Energy and Agriculture System (SEAS).
 The SEAS platform is the SBRC’s flagship project, conceived as an integrated and holistic approach to producing bio-materials and bio-energy leveraging marginal resources (i.e. non-arable land and seawater) and renewable energy sources (i.e. solar).
-The development of such frontier bio-processes relies on a long-term R&D programme based on the SBRC’s Systematic Research Agenda, which fosters innovation via its host organisation – Khalifa University of Science and Technology – and aligns itself with the UAE’s national goals for the development of a knowledge-based economy.
+The development of such frontier bio-processes relies on a long-term R&D program based on the SBRC’s Systematic Research Agenda, which fosters innovation via its host organization – Khalifa University of Science and Technology – and aligns itself with the UAE’s national goals for the development of a knowledge-based economy.

 Can you tell us a bit about the project that you have embarked upon with Etihad?

 The project is based upon an integrated system.
-The technology uses seawater to raise fish and shrimp while the wastewater irrigates plants rich in oils that can be harvested for aviation bio-fuel production.
-The plants thrive in arid, desert conditions, and don’t require fresh water or arable land to grow.
+The technology uses seawater to raise fish and shrimp while the wastewater irrigates plants rich in oils that can be harvested for aviation biofuel production.
+The plants thrive in arid, desert conditions, and don’t require freshwater or arable land to grow.
 Lastly, mangroves indigenous to the UAE are used as an effective carbon sequestration element that helps to eliminate nutrients and waste from food production before the water is discharged back into the sea.
-The pilot project demonstrated that the integrated biomass production process is a viable and sustainable system with respect to essential food and fuel production, suitable land use, reduced carbon emissions and wastewater clean-up.
+The pilot project demonstrated that the integrated biomass production process is a viable and sustainable system with respect to essential food and fuel production, suitable land use, reduced carbon emissions, and wastewater clean-up.

 How can seawater energy help make fuel more sustainable?